-Drug & Alcohol Rehab in Michigan and across the country can be very expensive.
-If you have private insurance, most substance abuse treatment & rehabilitation treatment centers will be able to accommodate you for detox, inpatient, and after care.
-If you do not have healthcare coverage], you will need to either secure private funding or attend a state funded/medicaid facility.
+Addiction Recovery in Michigan and throughout the U.S. can be very costly.
+If you have private insurance, most drug rehabs and addiction treatment centers will be able to aid you for detox, inpatient, and after care.
+If you do not have healthcare coverage], you will need to either secure private funding or admit to a government funded/medicaid center.

 Most of the major healthcare insurance companies such as Blue Cross Blue Shield, Aetna, United Health, Cigna, and others will cover all types of addiction treatment.
 Whether you have a PPO insurance policy, HMO, medicare or medicaid, give us a call today and we’ll assist in locating the most beneficial Michigan drug and alcohol rehab center.

 Choosing The Right Michigan Drug & Alcohol Rehab Center